rogeriochaves/blog/source/_posts/2022-01-04-pragmatic-pragmatic-programmer.md

 Conversely, if you have everything expressed in a single, centralized place and you need to change it you are **forced to remember all the places** that depend on that.
 This can take a long time, time which may not even pay off for the inconsistency.
 It could be that the place you "forgot" to change actually was not that important at all, like a page nobody visits, a feature no one uses.
 If it is important, you will notice it.
 Again it depends on context, I touch on this on the [Designed v Evolutionary Code](https://rchaves.app/designed-v-evolutionary-code/) post too.

 Additionaly, no duplication at all can actually be pretty risky.
 Remember [left-pad](https://www.theregister.com/2016/03/23/npm_left_pad_chaos/)?
-Because everyone decided to not duplicate something that can be implemented [in 1 line of code](https://stackoverflow.com/a/13861999) pretty much all javascript projects in the planet were broken for a day.
+Because everyone decided to not duplicate something that can be implemented [in 1 line of code](https://stackoverflow.com/a/13861999) pretty much all javascript deployments in the planet were broken for a day.
 When you have central critical pieces without any duplication, you increase the chances of bringing the whole system to it's knees, like [it happened many times recently with big tech](https://rchaves.app/our-microservices-are-not-antifragile/).

 > DRY is about the duplication of knowledge, of intent.
 It’s about expressing the same thing in two different places, *possibly in two totally different ways*.

 When I say duplication is good for resilience, some may think about server redundancy, but no, I really mean intent duplication, which the authors rejects.
-Why is "two tottally different ways" necessarily a bad thing?
+Why is "two totally different ways" necessarily a bad thing?
 Devs love redundancy of servers but despite duplication of code, problem is, having thousands of servers in hundreds of availability zones still won't prevent you from deploying a catastrophic commit.

 If you think about it, different codebases doing the same thing is like redundancy for the overall system, for ideas, for bugs.
 There is a reason why evolution brought us so many different animals, which survive through different ways, there is a reason why we have anti-monopoly laws, causing different companies to do the same thing but in different ways, this way you get the chance that one of them is actually better than the other.